ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * What system is this part a part of?
 * What does this compose of?
 What can this be broken down into?
+* What is going on under the hood?

 <blockquote>